📚 NVIDIA Profiling Basics

 # Detailed kernel profiling

-pixi run ncu --set full --output kernel_profile mojo your_program.mojo
+pixi run ncu --set full -o kernel_profile mojo your_program.mojo

 # Focus on specific kernels